-Procedure Action i.
-Steps for Individual Shareholders Register as a User with TIIH Online Using your computer, please access the website at https://tiih.online.
+- Register as a User Using your computer, please access the website at https://tiih.online.
 Register as a user under the "e-Services".
-Please refer to the tutorial guide posted on the homepage for assistance.
-If you are already a user with TIIH Online, you are not required to register again.
-Proceed with submission of form of proxy After the release of the Notice of Meeting by the Company, login with your username (i.e. email address) and password.
-Select the corporate event: "Tong Herr Resources Berhad 25th AGM - Submission of Proxy Form".
-Read and agree to the Terms and Conditions and confirm the Declaration.
-Insert your CDS account number and indicate the number of shares for your proxy(s) to vote on your behalf.
-Appoint your proxy/proxies and insert the required details of your proxy/proxies or appoint the Chairman as your proxy.
-Indicate your voting instructions - FOR or AGAINST, otherwise your proxy will decide on your votes.
-Review and confirm your proxy(s) appointment.
-Print the form of proxy for your record.
+Please refer to the tutorial guide posted on the homepage for assistance. - If you are already a user with TIIH Online, you are not required to register again.

+Proceed with submission of form of proxy

+- After the release of the Notice of Meeting by the Company, login with your user name (i.e. email address) and password. - · Select the corporate event: "Tong Herr Resources Berhad 26th AGM Submission of Proxy - Read and agree to the Terms and Conditions and confirm the Declaration. - Insert your CDS account number and indicate the number of shares for your proxy(s) to vote on your behalf. - Appoint your proxy/proxies and insert the required details of your proxy/proxies or appoint the Chairman as your proxy. - Indicate your voting instructions FOR or AGAINST, otherwise your proxy will decide on your - Review and confirm your proxy(s) appointment. - Print the form of proxy for your record.